+Start gtkterm in a shell or from Applications->Accessories->GTKTerm if your computer have the board to use connected.
+All computers have a zedboard connected, but there are fewer VirtexII boards.

-Start gtkterm in a shell or from Applications->Accessories->GTKTerm.
-Communication parameters are set from Configuration->Port and should be /dev/ttyUSB0, speed 115200, no parity, 8 bits, 1 stop bit and no flow control.
+Communication parameters are set from Configuration->Port and should for the zedboard be /dev/ttyUSB0 and for the VirtexII board be/dev/ttyUSB2.
+For both boards use speed 115200, no parity, 8 bits, 1 stop bit and no flow control.